lucascardial/nginx-docker-proxy/README.md

 ### Step 3 ###

-Define yours VIRTUAL_HOST on docker-compose.yml of your projects, link this:
+Define yours VIRTUAL_HOST on docker-compose.yml of your projects, like this:

 ```
 services: